Joker2022joker/pw1/README.rst

 *   Currently only the passwords are encrypted.
     ∴ resource paths are unencrypted

-*   The CLI is experimental yet and may change behaviour with each release
+*   The CLI is experimental yet and may change behaviour with each minor release

 Installation
 =============